-Two-hundred years ago, in 1818, Mary Shelley first published Frankenstein; or the Modern Prometheus.
+Over two hundred years ago, in 1818, Mary Shelley first published Frankenstein; or the Modern Prometheus.
 Mary Wollstonecraft Godwin Shelley was the daughter of the feminist author, Mary Wollstonecraft, and the philosopher, William Godwin.

 At fifteen, she fell in love with the poet Percy Bysshe Shelley, who was married and had two children at the time.
 They were married a few years later, the same year she published Frankenstein.
+Their relationship created a scandal with both families, and the two would quickly set off on numerous travels, including to Germany near the Frankenstein castle and Geneva, Switzerland, where much of the book takes place.

 The origins of her horror-inducing story began on a rainy day spent with her husband and the poet Lord Byron, who suggested they “each write a ghost story.”
 Shelley’s story brought the dead back to life when the young scientist Victor Frankenstein stitched together a monster that would be his ruin.